josuerios/assets-inject-webpack-plugin/README.md

 # assets-inject-webpack-plugin

 Inject assets into any kind of template, using the core implementation of [gulp-inject](https://github.com/klei/gulp-inject).
-In fact the plugin constructor uses the same options.
+In fact the plugin constructor uses the API of gulp-inject.

 ## Usage
 ````js